vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Mon May 18 05:16:10 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue May 19 05:11:53 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER